Spreading of information on a network: a quantum view: The Network Model

 which describe the fact that, at $t=0$, only agent 1 possesses some information, but its nature is not clear.

-The quadratic nature and the hermiticity of \eqref{ourHam}, joined to the finite dimensionality of the system, imply that the solution of the differential equations derived in the Heisenberg view is in general quasiperiodic.
+The quadratic nature and the hermiticity of Equation \eqref{ourHam}, combined with the finite dimensionality of the system, imply that the solution of the differential equations derived in the Heisenberg view is, in general, quasiperiodic.
 This is evident in Figure~\ref{fig:norule}.

-In what follows we switch to the $(H,\rho)$--induced dynamics (see \cite{HRO2} for details about the procedure).
-In particular, the \emph{rule} $\rho$ we introduce prescribes that the inertia parameters $\omega^{(f)}$'s and $\omega^{(g)}$'s are periodically modified as a consequence of the evolution of the system; thus, the model adjusts itself during the time evolution, and this self-modification may be thought of as a surreptitious way to account for the influence of the external world on the attitudes of the various agents.
+In what follows, we switch to the $(H,\rho)$-induced dynamics (see \cite{HRO2} for details of the procedure).
+In particular, the \emph{rule} $\rho$ that we introduce prescribes that the inertia parameters' $\omega^{(f)}$s and $\omega^{(g)}$s are periodically modified as a consequence of the evolution of the system; thus, the model adjusts itself during the time evolution, and this self-modification may be thought of as a surreptitious way to account for the influence of the external world on the attitudes of the various agents.